COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 After Cochlear Implant Surgery

-- Language intervention
+- Speech and language intervention

 For more information about cochlear implant surgery, please contact Racquel Jefferson, Cochlear Implant Program Coordinator, at 202-476-3925.